ShifatHasanGNS/learn_http_over_tcp/chapters/ch01_http_streams/step_03/README.md

 # Task

-- Read from a file 8 bytes at a time, and print line by line
+- Read from a file 8 bytes at a time, and print line by line (using `bufio.Scanner`)